Admission and Financial Support

 Some students will hold national scholarships or fellowships.
 For those who need financial assistance, the Graduate School and Department of Theology offer the following types of grants:

 Graduate Fellowships and Assistantships

-- Most students receive a departmental graduate fellowship that includes a full-tuition scholarship and an annual stipend (for students starting in 2011-2012 this is $18,000).
+- Most students receive a departmental graduate fellowship that includes a full-tuition scholarship and an annual twelve-month stipend (for students starting in 2017-2018 this is $23,000).